OpenEnergyPlatform/academy/docs/courses/04_upload.md

 - License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)
 - Attribution: Öko-Institut (2022): Upload - Contribute data to the OEP.
 - Last update: :oep-auto-lastupdate:
-- You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/166](https://github.com/OpenEnergyPlatform/academy/issues/166)
+- You can provide feedback to this course on GitHub: [https://github.com/OpenEnergyPlatform/academy/issues/166](https://github.com/OpenEnergyPlatform/academy/issues/166)